tetmiranda/Algorithmic-Trading-Bot/README.md

 We ran the above analysis for Etherium and Doge please feel free to review the notebooks specific to these codes.

-The returns don't perform and we don't recommeding using the machine learning model with these indications.
+The returns don't perform and we don't recommeding using the machine learning model with these indicators.

 In summary, xxxxxx